developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/featuredemo/index.md

   <img style="padding-left:20px;" src="http://i.imgur.com/rnm2E0R.png" border="10">

+**Contents of the Feature Demo download**:

-* apis – folder that contain individual `.html` files that are associated with each feature
+* **apis –** folder that contains individual `.html` files associated with each feature
-* featurename.html – each file has all associated Javascript that is used to demonstrated the use of the API
+* **featurename.html –** each file has all associated Javascript that is used to demonstrated the use of the API
-* img – folder that contains icons and images used in the demo
+* **img – folder that contains icons and images used in the demo
-* ebapi-modules.js – Enterprise Browser core JavaScript api library
+* **ebapi-modules.js –** Enterprise Browser core JavaScript api library
-* elements.js – Enterprise Browser JavaScript library used by some of the APIs
+* **elements.js –** Enterprise Browser JavaScript library used by some of the APIs
-* rhoapi-modules.js – Enterprise Browser JavaScript library used by some of the APIs
+* **rhoapi-modules.js –** Enterprise Browser JavaScript library used by some of the APIs
-* feature-demo.html – main application page that controls behavior of the Feature Demo application
+* **feature-demo.html –** main application page that controls behavior of the Feature Demo application
-* style.css – CSS file used for look and feel of the Feature Demo application
+* **style.css –** CSS file used for look and feel of the Feature Demo application

-To learn from the Feature Demo application, it is best to look at the individual HTML files located in the 'apis' folder.
+To learn from the Feature Demo application, it is best to look at the individual HTML files located in the `/apis` folder.
 Notice the `SCRIPT` block that contains the associated JavaScript for performing the particular action.

 ## Troubleshooting
 Still having trouble getting the Feature Demo to work?
 Try the following: